VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 2. How do we pick our prompts to achieve the best performance possible for a given LLM and task?

-With DSPy you deal with the first problem by defining modules which specify inputs/outputs effectively decoupling the task (program in DSPy speak) from your model.
+With DSPy you deal with the first problem by defining modules which specify inputs/outputs effectively decoupling the code that solves the task (program in DSPy speak) from your language model.
 For example:

 ```python
 from typing import Literal